clanfear/SOC371/docs/syllabus.md

 the course is cited, you must add a *Works Cited* section at the end of the exam with a full, properly formatted (e.g. ASA format) citation for the work.

+Exams must be submitted to Canvas as a raw text (e.g. .txt) or common word processing document (e.g. .docx).
+Files that are “corrupt” or cannot be opened will be treated as handed in at the time a readable file is received.
+You may send the instructor a test file to open if you are unsure about file format compatibility.
+There are no minimum length requirements and maximums will be by word count, so don’t waste your time playing with fonts, formatting, or margins.

 ## Course Texts and Readings